opentok/broadcast-sample-app/README.md

 host UI includes an input field to add an [RTMP stream](https://tokbox.com/developer/beta/rtmp-broadcast/), a button to start and end the broadcast, as well as a control to get a sharable link that can be distributed to all potential viewers to watch the CDN stream.
-The host makes calls to the server, which calls the OpenTok API to start and end the broadcast.
+The host makes calls to the server, which calls the Video API API to start and end the broadcast.
 Once the broadcast ends, the client player will recognize an error event and display a message that the broadcast is over.
 For more information, see [Initialize, Connect, and Publish to a Session](https://tokbox.com/developer/concepts/connect-and-publish/).